-As part of the Plaisterers’ Company commitment to community engagement, training and life-long learning in the local area, educational establishments and the associated plastering trade, we are able to support not-for-profit organisations and individuals either in kind or with financial support in the form of grants and bursaries.
+As part of the Company’s commitment to community engagement, training and life-long learning in the local area, educational establishments, and the associated plastering trade, the Charity is able to support individuals and not-for-profit organisations either in kind or with financial support in the form of bursaries and grants.

-Bursary values are up to £500 per applicant, however, larger sums may be awarded in individual cases if merited.
-The beneficiaries will probably be students currently undergoing training in the sector but may also be established practitioners who wish to enhance their knowledge or experience.
+Bursaries are normally paid up to £500 per applicant, but larger sums may be awarded in individual cases, if merited.
+The Beneficiaries will probably be students currently undergoing training in the sector but may also be established practitioners who wish to develop and enhance their knowledge and experience.

-Typically, applications might be for travel expenses to support a course of learning abroad; fees for existing courses where no other support is available; wage subsidy to enable a student to pursue extra curricular skills; funding to a mentor to support achievement of advanced qualifications or costs towards enhanced disabled access to training.
+Typically applications might be for travel expenses to support a course of learning abroad; fees for existing courses where no other support is available; a wage subsidy to enable a student to pursue extra-curricular skills; funding to a mentor to support achievement of advanced qualifications; or costs towards enhanced disabled access to training.

-Eligibility – Applicants must have been resident in the UK for at least two years.
-They must have at least two years’ work experience ideally in the plastering and drylining sector.
+The Trustees will consider any application endorsed by the Company’s Industry Committee that supports and maintains the quality and diversity of plastering and drylining skills in the UK.
+To be eligible, applicants must have been resident in the UK for at least two years and ideally must have at least two years’ work experience in the plastering and drylining sector.

-‘Inspiring Organists’, St Paul’s Church of England Primary School, Whitechapel and the Voces8 Foundation are three of the Charities supported by The Plaisterers’ Charity where the it has continued to be able ‘to make a real difference’ in support of the education and training of children and young people during the COVID-19 crisis.
+All of whom, with our help, continue to be able ‘to make a real difference’ in support of the education and training of children and young people, particularly during the COVID-19 crisis.

-Tom Daggett and Jem Stephens are continuing to work with ‘Inspiring Organists’, via Zoom video conference concentrating on theory and extended repertoire using video and sound recordings.
+Tom Daggett OBE and Jem Stephens are continuing to work with the ‘Inspiring Organists’ initiative, via Zoom, concentrating on theory and extended repertoire using video and sound recordings.

 Visit #Inspiring Organists website